maim-lain/renpy/dating-sim.md

 <br>

+It's a lot of lines, there's lots of repeated code, and making simple changes would be a lot of work.
+All of these are bad things.
 Now here's how to do the exact same thing in only 3 lines of code:
 ```renpy
 default alice = Girl("Alice", a_events)
 default heather = Girl("Heather", h_events)